SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/catalog-table/delta.md

 :::

 :::info
-To read more about delta time travel and its use cases [click here](https://databricks.com/blog/2019/02/04/introducing-delta-time-travel-for-large-scale-data-lakes.html).
+To read more about Delta time travel and its use cases [click here](https://databricks.com/blog/2019/02/04/introducing-delta-time-travel-for-large-scale-data-lakes.html).
 :::

 ### Source Example